 Effectively identifying trends will largely depend on the data you collect

-Trend and pattern data tell Network Operations Center (NOC) staff much about their environments by allowing them to connect the dots in terms of how systems may have become compromised.
-However collecting large portions of historic data requires the capacity to house it – something that can quickly become problematic for IT Departments.
-NetFlow data analysis acts as a powerful counterweight to the problem of processing and storing chunks of data, since it collects compressed header information that is far less resource-intensive than entire packets or investigating entire device log files, for example.
+Trend and pattern data tell Security Operations Center (SOC) staff much about their environments by allowing them to connect the dots in terms of how systems may have become compromised.
+However, collecting large portions of historic data requires the capacity to house it – something that can quickly become problematic for IT Departments.
+Netflow data analysis acts as a powerful counterweight to the problem of processing and storing chunks of data, since it collects compressed header information that is far less resource-intensive than entire packets or investigating entire device log files, for example.
 Also, log files are often hackers’ first victims by way of deletion or corruption as a means to disguise attacks or intrusions.
-With NetFlow’s ability to collect vast quantities of uncompromised transaction data without exhausting device resources, NOCs are able to perform detailed analyses on flow information that could reveal security issues such as data leaks that occur over time.
-Taking into account that NetFlow security monitoring can easily be configured on most devices, and pervasive security monitoring becomes relatively easy to configure in large environments.
+With NetFlow Auditor’s ability to collect vast quantities of uncompromised transaction data without exhausting device resources, SOCs are able to perform detailed analyses on flow information that could reveal security issues such as data leaks that occur over time.
+Taking into account that Netflow security monitoring can easily be configured on most devices, and pervasive security monitoring becomes relatively easy to configure in large environments.

-NetFlow security monitoring gives NOCs real-time security metrics
+Netflow security monitoring can give SOCs real-time security metrics

-NetFlow facilitates seamless detection of traffic anomalies as they occur and alerts engineers when data traverses the wire in an abnormal way – allowing for both quick detection and containment of compromised devices or entire segments.
-Network intrusions are typically detected when data traverses the environment in an unusual way as compromised devices experience a spike in network activity.
-As malicious software attempt to siphon information from systems, the resultant increase in out-of-the-norm activity will trigger warnings that bring NOC teams in the loop of what is happening.
-NOCs are also able to continuously compare performance baselines against current network activity and more quickly pick up on anomalies even before they constitute a system-wide threat.
+Netflow, when retained at high granularity, can facilitate seamless detection of traffic anomalies as they occur and when coupled with smart network behavior anomaly detection (NBAD), can alert engineers when data traverses the wire in an abnormal way – allowing for both quick detection and containment of compromised devices or entire segments.
+Network intrusions are typically detected when data traverses the environment in an unusual way and compromised devices experience spikes in multiple network telemetry metrics.
+As malicious software attempts to siphon information from systems, the resultant increase in out-of-the-norm activity will trigger warnings that can bring SOC teams in the loop of what is happening.
+IdeaData’s NetFlow Auditor employs machine learning that continuously compares multi-metric baselines against current network activity and quickly picks up on anomalies overlooked by other flow solutions, even before they constitute a system-wide threat.
 This type of behavioral analysis of network traffic places security teams on the front foot in the ongoing battle against malicious attacks on their systems.

 Network metrics are being generated on a big data scale